The dates for our next 2 clinics are:

 In addition to guiding and recording the session, you’ll get a chance to sit down with all of the musicians in the band and pick their brains.
 I’ve intentionally left space in the schedule so that you can get “quality time” with them and ask them any questions you’d like to about their process in the studio, and how they approach their craft.
 There is nothing quite like spending time working side-by-side with Nashville studio pros.
 That part of the experience itself is worth the price of admission.

 So that’s the gist of the process.
-Here’s a detailed outline of exactly what we’ll be doing during each of the four days of the Clinic:
+Here’s a detailed outline of exactly what we’ll be doing during each of the five days of the Clinic:

 - In-studio concepts process, and routing lecture

 - Hands-on gear operation to illustrate points in lecture